Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 The specific concerns here include occurrence in a weight-bearing area, growth on a site involved in movement, circulation and sun exposure.

 The pressure from one’s weight delays healing because of oxygen depletion.
 Post-treatment wounds in weight-bearing areas, like the soles of the feet, need to be protected until they heal.
-Patients who have just undergone plantar wart removal may be advised to wear loose footwear and crutches for a while.
+If you have just undergone plantar wart removal, we may advise you to use loose footwear and crutches for a while.

 Sites involved in movement, like those on hand joints, may also heal slowly without immobilization.
-Movement stretches the contracting regions of the skin.
-Skin contraction is a natural body process needed to close up wounds.
+Skin contraction is a natural body process that closes up wounds, but movement can disrupt the contraction of healing skin.

 Poor circulation is a complication of diseases like diabetes mellitus and peripheral arterial disease.
-Patients may experience slow healing, even non-healing, of wounds in areas where blood, oxygen and nutrient supply are inadequate.
-Doctors usually discourage invasive procedures in these sites due to the risk of non-healing and secondary bacterial infection.
+Post-surgical wounds may heal slowly or not heal at all when blood, oxygen and nutrient supply are inadequate.
+We don’t advise invasive procedures in sites with poor circulation due to the risk of non-healing and secondary bacterial infection.

 The Post-Treatment Wound’s Size and Shape

-Smaller post-treatment wounds generally heal faster than big or scattered ones.
+Smaller post-surgical wounds generally heal faster than big or scattered ones.
 Inflammation of small skin breaks typically subsides within a few days to a week in healthy individuals.

 The Wart Removal Procedure